Dual (category theory): Examples

-This example on orders is a special case, since partial orders correspond to a certain kind of category in which Hom(A,B) can have at most one element.
+This example on orders is a special case, since partial orders correspond to a certain kind of category in which Hom(A,B) (a set of all morphisms from A to B of a category) can have at most one element.
 In applications to logic, this then looks like a very general description of negation (that is, proofs run in the opposite direction).
 For example, if we take the opposite of a lattice, we will find that meets and joins have their roles interchanged.
 This is an abstract form of De Morgan's laws, or of duality applied to lattices.